 Know Before You Go

 The history dioramas are located in the lobby of 501 Boylston Street but on the Newbury Street side of the building.
 Enter through the doors on Newbury Street and you will see the dioramas on both sides of the hall.
 Do not use the Boylston Street entrance as you can’t walk through the lobby to the other side unescorted.
 This is unfortunate as there are beautiful murals on the walls in between the two guard stations that are well worth seeing.
+Otherwise, try to kindly ask if you are permitted to take a photo for personal use only.
 Also, look up at the gilded, coffered ceiling.
 There is no charge.